East Germany at the 1972 Summer Olympics: Handball

 As expected, the East Germans dominated the first round, defeating Iceland, Tunisia, and Czechoslovakia in turn to win their division.
 The second round began with a loss to the Soviet Union.
-Czechoslovakia's wins over the Soviet Union and Sweden meant that the East Germans had to defeat Sweden as well just to tie the Czechoslovakian team in the standings, which they did.
+Czechoslovakia's wins over the Soviet Union and Sweden meant that the East Germans had to defeat Sweden as well just to tie the Czechoslovak team in the standings, which they did.
 However, the tie-breaker went against the East Germans and they placed second in the division.
 They played the other division's second place team, Romania in the bronze medal game and lost, receiving fourth place.